 - Your partner's money if your partner is present in the UK or applying at the same time.

 You must show the funds have been held for 28 days, unless you are relying on a student loan or official financial sponsorship.
-The bank statement(s) or evidence you use to show the funds have been held for 28 days must be from the 31 days before you submit your application.
-The 28 days is calculated from the date of the last transaction in the last dated bank statement.
+The bank statement(s) or evidence you use to show the funds must have been held for 28 days and must be dated within 31 days before the date you pay for your application.
+The 28 days is calculated from the closing date of the bank statement.

 Financial documents you must provide in your application